Carausian revolt: Recovery of territories by the Roman Empire

-Three years later, in 296, the Roman Empire's reconquest of Britain began.
+Three years later, in 296, the Roman reconquest of Britain began.
 With Maximian holding the Rhine frontier, Constantius divided his fleet into several divisions.
 He led one division himself from Bononia; another, sailing from Le Havre, was commanded by Asclepiodotus, prefect of the Praetorian Guard.
 Allectus stationed his fleet at the Isle of Wight, but fog allowed Asclepiodotus's ships to pass the defenders unseen.
 Asclepiodotus landed in the vicinity of Southampton and burned his ships.
-The rebels were forced to retreat from the coast, but in doing so, fell into the hands of another division and were routed.
+The rebels were forced to retreat from the coast but, in doing so, fell into the hands of another division and were routed.
 Allectus himself was killed in the battle, having removed all insignia in the hope that his body would not be identified.
 Archaeology suggests that Calleva Atrebatum (Silchester) was the site of his defeat.
-A group of Roman troops, who had been separated from the main body by the fog during the channel crossing, caught up with the remnants of Allectus's men, mostly Franks, at Londinium (London), and massacred them.
+A group of Roman troops, who had been separated from the main body by the fog during the Channel crossing, caught up with the remnants of Allectus's men, mostly Franks, at Londinium (London) and massacred them.

 Constantius himself, it seems, did not reach Britain until it was all over, and the panegyrist claims he was welcomed by the Britons as a liberator.
-At some point following the island's recovery by the Empire, the Diocletian Reforms were introduced: Britain as a whole became the Diocese of the Britains under the administration of the Prefecture of the Gauls based in Augusta Treverorum (Trier) and was divided from two provinces into four or five.
+At some point following the island's recovery by the Empire, the Diocletian reforms were introduced: Britain as a whole became the Diocese of the Britains under the administration of the Prefecture of the Gauls, based in Augusta Treverorum (Trier), and was divided from two provinces into four or five.

 Medieval British legend

-Carausius, Allectus, Asclepiodotus and Constantius appear in Geoffrey of Monmouth's Historia Regum Britanniae (1136) in distorted guise, as rulers of Britain.
-Here, Carausius is a native Briton who persuades the Romans to give him a naval command, and uses that to overthrow the king of Britain, Bassianus, or Caracalla.
+Carausius, Allectus, Asclepiodotus and Constantius appear in Geoffrey of Monmouth's Historia Regum Britanniae (1136) in distorted guise as rulers of Britain.
+Here, Carausius is a native Briton who persuades the Romans to give him a naval command and uses it to overthrow the king of Britain, Bassianus, or Caracalla.
 The Romans send Allectus with three legions to remove him, but Allectus proves an oppressive ruler, and Asclepiodotus, here a duke of Cornwall, leads a popular uprising to depose him.
-He defeats Allectus near London, and besieges his last legion in the city.
-The Romans surrender on the condition they are allowed safe passage out of Britain, which Asclepiodotus grants, but his allies the Venedoti behead them and throw their heads in the river Gallobroc.
+He defeats Allectus near London and besieges his last legion in the city.
+The Romans surrender on the condition that they are allowed safe passage out of Britain, which Asclepiodotus grants, but his allies, the Venedoti, behead them and throw their heads into the river Gallobroc.
 Ten years later Asclepiodotus is deposed by Coel, duke of Colchester, for his part in the persecution of Christians under Diocletian.
 The Romans send Constantius to negotiate with him.
 Coel agrees to pay tribute to Rome and gives Constantius his daughter Helena in marriage, and upon his death Constantius becomes the new king of Britain.